chen0040/spring-cloud-slingshot/README.md

 * sbs-syslog4j-server: this is the syslog4j server that servers as the centralized logging system for the micro-services
 * sbs-eureka-app: this is application server, which can be considered as one of the micro-service which serves as the service prodvider
 * sbs-eureka-web: this is web server, which can consumes service provided by application servers such as sbs-eureka-app
+* sbs-mariadb-server: this is a standalone mariadb server for local development and testing

 # sbs-eureka-web